Exclusive economic zone of Greece: Geography

-Agreements and disputes
+Agreements

-According to published maps, the Government of Israel has recognized the EEZ of Greece and Cyprus.
-They describe the course of the gas pipeline which will transfer gas produced by American Νoble Εnergy Ltd. from the Leviathan reservoir to Europe, through an undersea pipeline crossing Greece.
-By this proposal, Israel recognizes the Greek EEZ in the area and offers an advantage that Greece can use during negotiation procedures to support its claims on the area.
-In practice, this cooperation will set up a powerful energy coalition between Greece, Cyprus and Israel.
-The mining and operating part will be undertaken by an American company.
-"The substance of the issue is that in an effort to protect and secure vital Israeli interests in the Mediterranean Sea, Israel has been left with no choice other than to officially delimit its maritime borders".

 On 8 June 2020, Greece signed an agreement with Italy, establishing an EEZ between the two countries and resolving longstanding issues over fishing rights in the Ionian Sea.

 On 6 August 2020, Greece signed an agreement with Egypt designating an EEZ in the Eastern Mediterranean between the two countries.

 Both agreements are in line with Greece's claimed EEZ as per UNCLOS 1982 as well as customary international law.

 In October 2020, Greece and Albania agreed to refer their EEZ boundary delimitation to the International Court.

-Of the remaining neighbouring countries, Greece is yet to sign EEZ boundary agreements with Cyprus, Turkey and Libya.
-Turkey doesn't recognize a legal continental shelf and EEZ around the Greek islands.
+Of the remaining neighbouring countries, Greece is yet to sign EEZ boundary agreements with Libya, Turkey and Cyprus.

+Disputes

+Turkey does not recognize that islands possess a legal continental shelf or EEZ beyond their territorial waters, arguing that such zones should be measured from the continental mainland and that islands on the "wrong side" of a median line should be ignored.

+Gas pipeline projects

+There are published maps that describe the course of the gas pipeline which will transfer gas produced by American Νoble Εnergy Ltd. from the Leviathan reservoir to Europe, through an undersea pipeline (EastMed pipeline) crossing Greece.
+The mining and operating part will be undertaken by an American company.
+By this proposal, Israel offers an advantage that Greece can use during negotiation procedures to support its claims on the area.
+In practice, this cooperation will set up an energy coalition between Greece, Cyprus, and Israel.